Fat loss vs. weight loss

 If the number on the scale really means something to you, ask yourself why.
 Dig deeper into that.

-• be able to run round with little ones or pets
+- be able to run around with little ones or pets

 If that’s true, the actions that create fat loss (which we’ll come to shortly) might also be worth pursuing.
 Why?
 Because:

-3. Chasing only a scale weight can make you do things which harm your body, like undernourish yourself or push too hard in the gym.
+- Chasing only a scale weight can make you do things that harm your body, like undernourishing yourself or pushing too hard in the gym.

 How to lose fat and maintain or gain muscle